W. Allen Wallis

 Wilson Allen Wallis (November 5, 1912 – October 12, 1998) was an American economist and statistician who served as president of the University of Rochester.
 He is best known for the Kruskal–Wallis one-way analysis of variance, which is named after him and William Kruskal.

 Early years

-Born in Philadelphia, he attended the University of Minnesota, Class of 1932, where he was a member of the Chi Phi Fraternity.
+Born in Philadelphia, he attended the University of Minnesota, Class of 1932, where he was a member of Chi Phi fraternity.
 After receiving his degree in psychology and a year of graduate work at the University of Minnesota, he began graduate studies in economics at The University of Chicago in 1933, where he began what would prove to be lifelong friendships with Milton Friedman, Aaron Director and George Stigler.